Morris Park Aerodrome: Post-aerodrome era

 Morris Park proved to be too small to serve the needs of the Aeronautical Society.
 After surveying the available locations near New York City, Glenn Curtiss recommended moving to the Hempstead Plains Aerodrome (later renamed Roosevelt Field), near Mineola, Long Island.
-On May 9 (another source says April 10) 1910, a wind-blown fire destroyed the property.
-The Van Nest Hose Company responded, stopping trains on the New Haven Railroad for several hours because they needed to lay their hoses across the rails, but the fire burned all afternoon, consuming the race track and several nearby buildings.
+On May 9 (another source says April 10), 1910, a wind-blown fire destroyed the Morris Park property.
+The Van Nest Hose Company responded, stopping trains on the New Haven Railroad for several hours because they needed to lay their hoses across the rails.
+Despite their efforts, the fire burned all afternoon, consuming the race track and several nearby buildings.
 The property was later subdivided into building lots.

-In the 1920s, there were efforts to create a new airport about 2 mi to the northeast, in a marshy area near the Hutchinson River, which was later the site of Freedomland U.S.A. and, still later, of Co-op City.
-Bronx Chamber of Commerce president Logan Billingsley made one failed attempt in 1927.
-Another attempt in 1929 by Curtiss-Wright also failed.
+In the 1920s, there were efforts to create a new airport about 2 mi to the northeast, in a marshy area near the Hutchinson River, which later became the site of Freedomland U.S.A. and, subsequently, of Co-op City.
+The Bronx Chamber of Commerce made one unsuccessful attempt in 1927.
+Another effort, by Curtiss-Wright in 1929, progressed as far as announcing a groundbreaking date but failed when the stock market crashed in October of that year.